Consultation

 How is R-CPD (the inability to burp syndrome) diagnosed?

-Other tests such as barium swallow, endoscopy, nasendoscopy and laryngoscopy are not necessary for the diagnosis, and will not provide any useful diagnostic information in R-CPD.
+Other tests such as barium swallow, gastrointestinal endoscopy, nasendoscopy and laryngoscopy are not necessary for the diagnosis, and will not provide any useful diagnostic information in R-CPD.

 Diagnosis of retrograde cricopharyngeus dysfunction by oesophageal high-resolution manometry: Long yellow arrows demonstrate gas rising up from the stomach (St.) into the oesophagus (Oes.), which is normal.
 However the upper oesophageal sphincter (UOS) pressure remains high, and doesn't relax/open as it should, meaning that gas can't escape.
 Oesophageal peristalsis (muscle contraction; short green arrows) transiently propels the gas back into the stomach, only for it to immediately rise back into the chest.
 This cycle occurs repeatedly with no sustained release of trapped gas.
 These findings were observed after the patient was asked to drink 500mL of soda water, and at the time of these findings was experiencing their typical symptoms of chest discomfort and bloating.